Akanksha0217/ScaleFull-fullstack-internship/README.md

 ## 📚 What You'll Find in This Repo

 - ✅ Day-wise logs with topics learned, notes, and resources
-- ✅ Mini-projects applying HTML, CSS, JS, and backend basics
+- ✅ Mini-projects
 - ✅ Weekly folders organizing my tasks and practice work
-- ✅ Final project and demo links (if available)
+- ✅ Final project and demo links

 ---